ga4gh-beacon/beacon-v2/docs/security.md

 The Beacon uses a 3-tiered access model: `anonymous`, `registered`, and `controlled access`.

 !!!
+Warning "Disclaimer"
+        A stand-alone regulatory and ethics review has been performed on the specification itself, however, it is the responsibility of the implementer to ensure that appropriate measures are taken to remove risks related to privacy, confidentiality, and/or security of data.

+!!!
 Important "Technical Notes"

         For detailed information about the technical implementation of the different levels